 6. The Dictionaries: imiwa?

 Popular with gaijin iPhone users across Japan, imiwa? provides an offline dictionary with a variety of methods for finding words: not only can you search using romaji as well as Japanese characters, but you can look up kanji by SKIP (System of Kanji Indexing by Patterns), multi-radical and Chinese radical.
-Its clear interface allows for the easy creation of lists and favourites, as well as very simple copy to clipboard/export to email functions.
+Its clear interface allows for the easy creation of lists and favorites, as well as very simple copy to clipboard/export to email functions.